 Add any languages that you know to this section too, and your language level.
 This immediately displays your impressive multilingual skills and shows that you meet the requirements of the position!

 Outline your most recent experience first, followed by a reverse-chronological order of your job positions.
-This should resemble a timeline of your experience, preferably displaying clear career progression and should date back to 10-15 years MAXIMUM!
+This should resemble a timeline of your experience, preferably displaying clear career progression, and should date back to 10-15 years MAXIMUM!

-Include company name, job title, dates of employment and a short description of the role enriched with strong keywords and your daily tasks listed in a bullet point format.
+Include company name, job title, dates of employment, and a short description of the role enriched with strong keywords and your daily tasks listed in a bullet point format.

-Avoid leaving any gaps, if you went travelling then mention this!
+Avoid leaving any gaps, if you went travelling, then mention this!

-If you are a graduate without work experience, outline your course, your learnings, the skills you developed and any key experiences.
+If you are a graduate without work experience, outline your course, your learnings, the skills you developed, and any key experiences.

-The education and qualifications that you should include on your CV differ depending on how experienced a candidate is.
+The education and qualifications that you should include in your CV differ depending on how experienced a candidate is.
 For instance, if you have just graduated, it will be much more beneficial for you to add your A levels or College results than someone who has been working for 30 years.

-Include course/qualification name, name of organisation/school/university, dates of attendance, your grades and if you can gain value from mentioning specific modules or subjects that you studied, add them too!
+Include course/qualification name, name of organisation/school/university, dates of attendance, your grades, and if you can gain value from mentioning specific modules or subjects that you studied, add them, too!

 If you have just finished school or University, it's more common to add an 'Interests' section to give your CV more depth.
-Add interests/hobbies that make you stand out as a desirable candidate, such as, 'organising local charity events', 'working as a volunteer for a travel magazine', 'running a half marathon every month and raising money for different charities', - These interests and hobbies highlight motivational, organisational and leadership skills rather than 'I like shopping, partying and sunbathing' - These interests will bring little value to a company and resemble a lazy, unmotivated individual.
+Add interests/hobbies that make you stand out as a desirable candidate, such as, 'organising local charity events', 'working as a volunteer for a travel magazine', 'running a half marathon every month and raising money for different charities', - These interests and hobbies highlight motivational, organisational and leadership skills rather than 'I like shopping, partying, and sunbathing' - These interests will bring little value to a company and resemble a lazy, unmotivated individual.

-In the 'Extras' section, you can also add an Internships, Volunteering opportunities, Personal projects such as websites, shops, events.
+In the 'Extras' section, you can also add Internships, Volunteering opportunities, Personal projects such as websites, shops, events.
 Anything that you think will help you to stand out to an employer in a positive light!